aptmac/byteboy/byteman-language-plugin/README.md

 # Byteboy

-A VSCode Extension for Byteman.
+A VSCode Language Plugin for Byteman.

 ## Features